guildai/guildai/guild/tests/ipy.md

 Furthermore, we want to support a seamless migration of functions to scripts.

-With these points in mind, `_api2` supports scalar logging in two ways:
+With these points in mind, `ipy` supports scalar logging in two ways:

 - Printing values to stdout
 - Logging scalars in TF event files